wangya7/gk5/gk5-ttm/gk5-ttm-doc/XXL-JOB-English-Documentation.md

 ### 6.6 version V1.4.0 New features [2016-07-24]
 - 1、Task dependency: it is implemented by trigger event, it will automatically trigger a child task schedule after Task execute success and callback, multiple child tasks are separated by commas;
-- 2、executor source code has been reconstructed, optimize underlying db script;
+- 2、executor source code has been reconstructed, optimize underlying dbProperties script;
 - 3、optimize task thread group logic of executor, before it is group by executor’s JobHandler so when multiple task reuse Jobhanlder will cause block with each other.
 Now it is grouped by task of schedule center so tasks are isolated from task execution.
 - 4、optimize communication scheme between executor and schedule center, a simple RPC protocol was implemented through Hex + HC, optimize the maintenance and analysis process of communication parameters.
 - 5、schedule center, create/edit task, page attribute adjustment: